theodorasmasinge/BRIGHT-COFFEE-CASE-STUDY/README.md

 # Bright-Coffee-Case-Study
 # Introduction
-This repository shows the analysis of bright coffee shop In the coffee shop they are 3 location
+This repository shows the analysis of bright coffee shop.
+A new ceo was appointed and asked for an analysis to be done to see where the coffee shop is lacking and try to make some improvements.
+# In the coffee shop they are 3 location
 Time of the day in which the coffee shop operates
 - Morning
 - Afternoon